kunlei/klian-site-hugo/content/page/book-list.md

 20. Too much and never enough
 21. Bookdown: Authoring Books and Technical Documents with R Markdown
 22. Can Asians think
+23. Why we work
+24. Get out of your own way (reading)

 ### 2019